 Whether it’s Android tab or a smartphone security is a major concern.
 In Android 5.0 A.K.A.
 Android Lollipop Google introduced an advanced security feature called Factory Reset Protection (FRP).
 Almost all Android users are familiar with this term factory reset, and it’s not difficult for them to figure out what FRP is.
 It’s a safe protection measure which ensures that your data is safe in case your device gets stolen.
 To make the device usable after factory reset it requires authentication.

 Assume that you have lost your device or it got stolen.
 Now, the first attempt a thief will do is to factory reset your device so that he takes your device in his control or sell it to someone else.
-But if you have already setup a Google account for your device and also set a security option (PIN, Password, etc.), then it will almost impossible for thief to factory reset your device from the settings.
+But if you have already set up a Google account for your device and also set a security option (PIN, Password, etc.), then it will almost impossible for a thief to factory reset your device from the settings.
 However, he can do it with the alternate stock recovery option which is not that difficult.
-Once he managed to factory reset your device and the process to setup the device begins, the device will then require Google account and password that was previously attached with the device.
+Once he managed to factory reset your device and the process to set up the device begins, the device will then require Google account and password that was previously attached to the device.
 This is the beauty of Google’s new security feature now the device is not useful to the thief.

 Note: Your device should be connected to Wifi.